peterhcharlton/info/README.md

 # Teaching Resources

-This repository provides links to resources which I have used in teaching.
+This repository provides links to various resources which I have used in teaching.

 The resources are available [here](https://peterhcharlton.github.io/teaching/).